Gaius-Augustus/BRAKER/README.md

 **Note:** Support of GenomeThreader within BRAKER is deprecated.

 This tool is required, only, if you would like to run protein to genome alignments with BRAKER using GenomeThreader.
-This is a suitable approach if an annotated species of short evolutionary distance to your target genome is available.
+This is a suitable approach only if an annotated species of short evolutionary distance to your target genome is available.
 Download GenomeThreader from <http://genomethreader.org/>.
 Unpack and install according to `gth/README`.

 BRAKER will try to locate the GenomeThreader executable by using an environment variable `$ALIGNMENT_TOOL_PATH`.
 Alternatively, this can be supplied as command line argument (`--ALIGNMENT_TOOL_PATH=/your/path/to/gth`).

 #### Spaln

+**Note:** Support of stand-alone Spaln (ouside of ProtHint) within BRAKER is deprecated.

 This tool is required if you run ProtHint or if you would like to run protein to genome alignments with BRAKER using Spaln outside of ProtHint.
+Using Spaln outside of ProtHint is a suitable approach only if an annotated species of short evolutionary distance to your target genome is available.
 We recommend running Spaln through ProtHint for BRAKER.
 ProtHint brings along a Spaln binary.
 If that does not work on your system, download Spaln from <https://github.com/ogotoh/spaln>.
 Unpack and install according to `spaln/doc/SpalnReadMe22.pdf`.

 BRAKER will try to locate the Spaln executable by using an environment variable `$ALIGNMENT_TOOL_PATH`.
 Alternatively, this can be supplied as command line argument (`--ALIGNMENT_TOOL_PATH=/your/path/to/spaln`).